The Kid Is All Right: Plot

+Production

+In May 2013, TVLine reported that Anderson Cooper would appear as himself as a moderator in a presidential debate set in the future where Lisa is a candidate.
+In June 2013, TV Guide reported that Eva Longoria, a Democrat, would play Lisa's friend and rival as a student with equal intelligence as Lisa but with Republican political leanings.

 Reception

 Dennis Perkins of The A.V.
 Club gave the episode a B−, saying "If there’s a bigger flaw with ‘The Kid Is All Right,’ it's that it's just not very funny.
 Longoria brings nothing to the table, and there's a dearth of quotable lines along the way.
 (Skinner's glee at seeing Lisa “thoroughly de-high-horsed” notwithstanding.)
 For most of its running time (there's no B-story), the episode seems content to let Lisa learn (and teach) a lesson in plain old Lisa Simpson decency, and I was strangely okay with that.
 As ever, Yeardley Smith imbues Lisa with genuine heart.
 Taking time out from its accelerating descent into gag-driven wackiness to engage in more character-based storytelling isn't necessarily a bad thing for The Simpsons."

+Tony Sokol of Den of Geek gave the episode 3.5 out of 5 stars.
+He stated that the jokes were soft but the laughs were steady.

 The episode received a 3.0 rating and was watched by a total of 6.78 million people, making it the most watched show on Animation Domination that night.